Who We Serve

 Clinton House Family Shelter is operated by South Middlesex Opportunity Council (SMOC) and houses 8 families at a time.
 Circle of Hope began serving Clinton House in 2017 to meet the growing needs of families experiencing homelessness in MA.

-Circle of Hope serves families in scattered site shelters operated by South Middlesex Opportunity Council in Framingham.
-We provide Emergency Clothing Kits, toiletries, PPE, bedding, Welcome Baby Bags, and other essentials to 10-12 families every month.
+Circle of Hope serves families at Pathways Family Shelter, operated by SMOC, in Framingham.
+We provide clothing, hygiene essentials, bedding, and Welcome Baby Bags to 14 families every month.

 Pearl Street Shelter - Framingham

-Pearl Street Family Shelter, operated by South Middlesex Opportunity Council (SMOC), houses 12 families at a time, including many children under five years old.
-Circle of Hope provides essentials to all family members, including clothing, Welcome Baby Bags, porta-cribs, and toiletries.
+Pearl Street Family Shelter, operated by SMOC, houses 12 families at a time, including many children under five years old.
+COH provides essentials to all family members, including clothing, Welcome Baby Bags, porta-cribs, and toiletries.

 Project Hope - Dorchester